-- 1. Pro re nata (PRN) or "treat and observe"-patients are treated with three initial monthly injections, followed by treatment as needed. - "Treat and extend"-after 3 initial monthly injections, the time between treatments is gradually increased as tolerated.
-Some eyes will continue to require monthly injections, but others can be treated less often as long as the wet AMD is controlled. - 3.
-Monthly injections.
+- 1. Pro re nata (PRN) (As needed) or "treat and observe"-patients are treated with three initial monthly injections, followed by treatment as needed. - 2.
+"Treat and extend"-after 3 initial monthly injections, the time between treatments is gradually increased as long as the MNV does not show increased activity until a safe treatment interval is determined.
+Some eyes will continue to require monthly injections, but others can be treated less often as long as the wet AMD is controlled.
+Some patients may require treatment only every 10-16 weeks, depending on their response.